 Every child has a 'Learning Journey' and a literacy book which contains examples of their achievements and work throughout the year.
-Cameras are used for photographic evidence and children's work during child initiated time and adult led sessions is also kept and stored in their Learning Journeys.
+Tapestry is used for photographic evidence and children's work during child initiated time and adult led sessions is also kept and stored in their Learning Journeys.
 The Learning Journeys are not sectioned into areas of development but worked through in date order to show progression.
-Observation sheets are used for recording observations and interactions with children and noting their next steps where appropriate.

-Parents have free access to their child's Learning Journey all year round and are actively encouraged to contribute to these with their own notes and observations from home.
+Parents have free access to their child's Learning Journey and tapestry all year round and are actively encouraged to contribute to these with their own notes and observations from home.